nu7hatch/desantapp/README.md

     $ vagrant ssh
     vagrant@vagrant:~$ cd desant

-Now just go and perform traditional installation steps described below.
+Now just go and perform installation and setup steps described below.

-## Traditional installation and setup
+## Installation and setup

 First of all, install all the dependencies using _Bundler_: